 Foreclosure Prevention Counseling

-- Free or low-cost advice from housing counseling agencies that have been sponsored through the US Department of Housing and Urban Development (HUD) is available in our state.
-Here is a list of HUD Approved Counselors.x
+Free or low-cost advice from housing counseling agencies that have been sponsored by the US Department of Housing and Urban Development (HUD) is available in our state.
+Here is a list of HUD Approved Counselors.

 New Jersey's Hardest Hit Fund